AMPS Atlanta 2018 Meeting Minutes

 Models and Modeling Discussion:

-Mike Whone brought in four models he is presently working on.
+Mike Whone brought in three models he is presently working on;

-- The Tamiya Panzer III that he continues to make progress on with painting and weathering.
+- The Tamiya Panzer III that he has completed with added spare track for additional protection.

 As usual, some went over to Side Lines for lunch and lies, and then back to Hobbytown to spend money we didn't have on things we didn't need.